Low Traffic Neighbourhoods

 Why are they being introduced in the borough?

-Kingston Council declared a Climate Emergency motion on 25 June 2019 and is committed to addressing issues that affect the environment and health of our communities, with the resources it has available.
+Kingston Council declared a Climate Emergency on 25 June 2019 and is committed to addressing issues that affect the environment and health of its communities, with the resources it has available.
+This includes tackling climate change, improving air quality and enabling our residents and visitors to use sustainable travel options.

 Where are they being introduced and when?

-Albert Road is regularly used as a cut-through by motorists trying to avoid the main road junction with Cambridge Road.
-A planter will be installed at the Albert Road/Hawks Road junction to make this residential road safer by preventing vehicle access.
-To achieve this, a section of Albert Road’s one-way system will be reversed (southbound) and alterations will be made to the cycle lane (northbound).
+Albert Road is regularly used as a shortcut by motorists trying to avoid the main road junction with Cambridge Road.
+A planter has been installed at the Albert Road/Hawks Road junction to make this residential road safer by preventing vehicle access.
+To achieve this, a section of Albert Road’s one-way system has been reversed (southbound) and alterations made to the cycle lane (northbound).

-Kingston Town - Lower Ham Road - 7 September 2020
+Kingston Town - Lower Ham Road - launched on 7 September 2020

 Paths and roads are narrow in this area and traffic congestion is common.
-A planter will be installed on Lower Ham Road (between Woodside Road and Bank Lane) to prevent through-traffic and minimise vehicles using the road.
-There will be access for vehicles to properties and businesses in one direction.
+A planter has been installed on Lower Ham Road (between Woodside Road and Bank Lane) to prevent through-traffic and minimise vehicles using the road.
+There is access for vehicles to properties and businesses in one direction.

-A barrier will be installed on King Charles Road (between Hollyfield Road and Beaconsfield Road) to prevent the road being used as a through-route (rat run) for motor traffic.
+A barrier has been installed on King Charles Road (between Hollyfield Road and Beaconsfield Road) to prevent the road being used as a through-route (shortcut) for motor traffic.

 Where is the money coming from?

-These new, temporary measures are being delivered as part of the Government's Emergency Active Travel scheme and the Transport for London (TfL) London Streetspace Plan to support active travel and aid social distancing.
-Both of these have strict programmes, with delivery of measures to be in place by the end of September, and those tight deadlines have dictated the method of delivery.
+These measures are being delivered through national government and Transport for London (TfL) funding that has been designated to support active travel.
+Both streams of funding had strict timelines in place - all schemes had to be in place by the end of September 2020.
+These tight deadlines have dictated the method of delivery.

 How do these schemes align with existing borough transport policies?